supervisely-ecosystem/export-to-pascal-voc/README.md

 ## Preparation
-There are no special requirements for Supervisely project, classes can have any shapes.
-It means that any labeled object can be converted.
+There are special requirements for Supervisely project, classes must have `Polygon` or `Bitmap` shape, all other shapes will be skipped.
+It means that only labeled objects with these shapes will be rendered as masks.
+All rectangle shape objects will be placed in `xml` file as bounding boxes.

 Pascal VOC format stores all data in separate folders.
-Image bounding boxes and additional information are stored in `xml` files.
+Image classes bounding boxes and additional information are stored in `xml` files.
 Segmentantion class and object masks are placed into `SegmentationClass` and `SegmentationObject` folders respectively. **All image Tags, except `train` and `val` will be skipped**.

 #### Pascal VOC Project directory has the following structure:
 * Voc